This webinar explored state strategies to improve COVID-19 vaccine confidence and reach more communities in an equitable and efficient manner.

 - Solutions to address vaccine hesitancy.

-Speakers from the US Centers for Disease Control and Prevention, the Oregon Health Authority, and AM TRACE will discuss various types of vaccine hesitancy, practical issues around vaccination, emerging issues of misinformation, and places where interventions can improve vaccine confidence in order to support pandemic recovery.
+Speakers from the US Centers for Disease Control and Prevention, the Oregon Health Authority, and AM TRACE discussed various types of vaccine hesitancy, practical issues around vaccination, emerging issues of misinformation, and places where interventions can improve vaccine confidence in order to support pandemic recovery.

-Douglas Raymond Lyon, MD, Senior Health Advisor, Oregon Health Authority Douglas
+- Douglas Raymond Lyon, MD, Senior Health Advisor, Oregon Health Authority

 This webinar is sponsored by AM TRACE with content development at the sole discretion of NASHP.